urbit/old-doc/doc/arvo/time.md

 <div class="short">

-Overview
-===
+# `%time`

 `%time` is a simple timer.

 It allows vanes and applications to set and timer events, which are managed in a simple priority queue. `%time` produces effects to start the unix timer, and when the requested `%time` passes, unix sends wake events to `%time`, which time routes back to original sender.
 We don't